object-layer/key-value-store/README.md

 ### Keys and values

 Keys and values can be any kind of data.

 If a key is an array it is automatically serialized in a way that sort element-wise.
+Thanks to that, keys can easily represent "path" (e.g.: ['users', 'abcde12345']).

 Values are serialized with `JSON.stringify`.
+If you need to customize the serialization of your objects, you can implement a `toJSON()` method on them.

 ### Promise based API

-Every asynchronous operations return a promise.
+Every asynchronous operation returns a promise.
 It is a good idea to handle them with the great ES7 async/await feature.
-Since ES7 is not everywhere yet, you should compile your code with something like [Babel](https://babeljs.io/).
+Since ES7 is not really there yet, you should compile your code with something like [Babel](https://babeljs.io/).

 ## API